lyj-jjj/HunyuanWorld-Voyager/README.md

 ## 🔥🔥🔥 News!!
+* October 16, 2025: 👋 We recently propose  [FlashWorld](https://github.com/imlixinyang/FlashWorld), enabling 3DGS world generation in 5~10 seconds on a single GPU!
 * Sep 2, 2025: 👋 We release the code and model weights of HunyuanWorld-Voyager.
 [Download](ckpts/README.md).

 > Join our **[Wechat](#)** and **[Discord](https://discord.gg/dNBrdrGGMa)** group to discuss and find help from us.